 Inquiries can appear on your credit report for several reasons.
 Inquiries, sometimes referred to as “pulls,” are requests to view your credit history.
 There are two types of inquiries that will appear on your credit report—hard and soft.

 A soft inquiry will often show up if you pull your own credit report using a monitoring service or get it directly from the credit reporting agency.
 Sometimes a company you already have a business relationship with will pull your report before they make a marketing offer to you, resulting in a soft inquiry.
 If a potential employer checks your credit when you apply for a job, that would also be a soft inquiry.
 Soft inquiries do not impact your credit score and can stay on your credit report for two years.

 Hard inquiries happen when you’re actively trying to get credit through an application process.
-Credit cards, mortgages, car loans and even some utility and cell phone accounts will trigger a hard inquiry.
+Credit cards, mortgages or car loans will trigger a hard inquiry.
 Because hard inquiries show that you’re potentially looking for new credit, they do impact your credit score.
 How much of an impact they have varies depending on your individual credit health and the scoring model used.
 Hard inquiries usually have less influence on your score than other categories like payment history and credit utilization.

 Why do I have inquiries I didn’t know about?